 The OTEA project centers on local and regional market-oriented organic production, building on the foundation of the East African Organic Products Standard, the East African Organic Mark, the development of a relevant Organic Guarantee System and emerging consumer awareness.
 The focus will be the further development of organic value chains, ensuring regional trade growth in order for East African farmers to benefit from the rapidly growing market for organic products.

-The overall development goal is to improve income and livelihoods of rural communities in East Africa through the development of market-oriented organic production.
+The overall development goal is to improve the income and livelihoods of rural communities in East Africa through the development of market-oriented organic production.
+Watch the video here.

 five interrelated objectives